hmyenilmez24/ShinyApp-with-R/README.md

 # ShinyApp-with-R
 Development of Statistical Analytics App

-An application has been developed for the real dataset “LungCap Dataset” to show descriptive analytics.
+An application has been developed with the real dataset “LungCap Dataset” to show descriptive analytics.
 Entire code is embedded in a single app.R with ui and server codes.

 Side Panel consists of: Sidebar panel, Dropdown box, Radio Buttons